 4. Take a dip in the Boiling River

 The Boiling River can be accessed within three miles on North Entrance Road.
 This popular roadside attraction has a hot spring bursting along the Gardiner River’s shore.
-Note that limited space is available at trailheads, which restricts easy changing into bathing suits!
+Note that limited space is available at trailheads, restricting easy changing into bathing suits!

-The best time to come swimming is usually early in the morning when the water is still fairly hot from the previous day’s heat.
+The best time to go swimming is usually early in the morning when the water is still fairly hot from the previous day’s heat.

-Bring your own food and drinks as there are no concessions available at this time.
-There are also primitive camping sites available first-come, first-serve basis for those who want to stay longer and enjoy this amazing geothermal feature in Yellowstone National Park.
+Bring your food and drinks, as there are no concessions available at this time.
+There are also primitive camping sites available on a first-come, first-serve basis for those who want to stay longer and enjoy this amazing geothermal feature in Yellowstone National Park.

 5. Visit Yellowstone National Park

 Address: United States